-2017 Targets: The Office submits Volume 1 for tabling within the first two weeks of June and Volume 2 within the first two weeks of December.
+2018 Targets: The Office submits Volume 1 for tabling within the first two weeks of June and Volume 2 within the first two weeks of December.
 The Office provides at least 75% of its reports to government agencies by agreed upon dates.

-2017 Results:

-Target met - The Office tabled its 2016 Report - Volume 1 on June 7, 2016, and 2016 Report - Volume 2 on December 8, 2016.
+2018 Results: Target met - The Office tabled its 2017 Report - Volume 1 on June 6, 2017, and 2017 Report - Volume 2 on December 12, 2017.

-Target not met - The Office provided 72% of its reports to government agencies by the agreed upon dates (2016: 80%).
-The following impacted the Office meeting its deadlines: unanticipated significant additional work required for the Special Report: Land Acquisition Processes - The Global Transportation Hub Authority and Ministry of Highways and Infrastructure; the Government's decision to change the fiscal year end of certain crown corporations from December to March; and higher than anticipated staff turnover.
+Target met - The Office provided 81% of its reports to government agencies by the agreed upon dates (2017: 72%).
 The Office continues to work on improving the timeliness of its issuance of reports (management letters) to agencies.
 As mentioned previously, auditee survey responses reflect agencies are satisfied with the responsiveness of the Office's work.

-Work is Completed Within Planned Costs
+Work is Completed within Planned Costs